-lcon Description ?
+Icon Description ?
 Opens Help and Support, which provides tutorials, information about the Windows operating system and your computer, answers to questions, and updates to your computer.
 Help and Support also provides automated troubleshooting tools and access to support.
 Decreases the screen brightness incrementally as long as you hold down the key.
 Increases the screen brightness incrementally as long as you hold down the key.
 Switches the screen image between display devices connected to the system.
-For example, if a monitor is connected to the computer, repeatedly pressing this key alternates the screen image from the computer display to the monitor display to a simultaneous display on both the computer and the monitor.
-2 Turns the radiance backlight keyboard (also known as keyboard backlight) feature off or on.
-NOTE: To conserve battery power, turn off this feature. € Ø Mutes or restores speaker sound. ┫- Decreases speaker volume incrementally while you hold down the key.
+For example, if a monitor is connected to the computer, repeatedly pressing this key alternates the screen image from the computer display to the monitor display to a simultaneous display on both the computer and the monitor. ماد Turns the backlight keyboard off or on.
+NOTE: To conserve battery power, turn off this feature.
+4 ⊗ Mutes or restores speaker sound.
+4- Decreases speaker volume incrementally while you hold down the key.
 4 + Increases speaker volume incrementally while you hold down the key.
-144 Plays the previous track of an audio CD or the previous section of a DVD or a BD. ►II Begins, pauses, or resumes playback of an audio CD, a DVD, or a BD. ••• Plays the next track of an audio CD or the next section of a DVD or a BD.
-4 Turns the airplane mode and wireless feature on or off. $\boldsymbol{\tau}$ NOTE: The airplane mode key is also referred to as the wireless button.
+144 Plays the previous track of an audio CD or the previous section of a DVD or a Blu-ray Disc (BD). ►II Begins, pauses, or resumes playback of an audio CD, a DVD, or a BD. ▶ ▶I Plays the next track of an audio CD or the next section of a DVD or a BD.
+Turns the airplane mode and wireless feature on or off.
+7 NOTE: The airplane mode key is also referred to as the wireless button.
 NOTE: A wireless network must be set up before a wireless connection is possible.